What is a Hard Drive?

-- 2 250Gb SSD’s in a RAID1 configuration, increasing in size up to 2 2Tb SSDs in a RAID1 configuration
+- Two 250 GB SSDs in a RAID1 configuration, increasing up to 2 2Tb SSDs in a RAID1 configuration

-- 4 250Gb SSD’s in a RAID10 configuration, increasing in size up to 4 2Tb SSDs in a RAID10 configuration
+- Four 250 GB SSDs in a RAID10 configuration, increasing up to 4 2Tb SSDs in a RAID10 configuration

-SSD drives have no moving parts to wear down or break which provides better performance and improved reliability over regular hard drives.
-Additionally, SSD’s provide enhanced data integrity and endurance since they retain data even when not powered up.
+SSD drives have no moving parts to wear down or break, which provides better performance and improved reliability over regular hard drives.
+Additionally, SSDs provide enhanced data integrity and endurance since they retain data even when not powered up.

-A typical SSD has access speeds of 40 to 100 microseconds which can be nearly 100 times faster than a normal hard disk drive.
-Faster access speed means programs can run faster and work gets done with less stress on the server.
+A typical SSD has access speeds of 40 to 100 microseconds, which is nearly 100 times faster than a standard hard disk drive.
+Increased access speed means programs can run quicker and work gets done with less stress on the server.

 SSD Power Requirements

 Because SSD drives perform better, they spend more time in an idle state compared to a traditional hard disk drive.
-This simply means that an SSD delivers an order of magnitude of increased efficiency per watt than a normal hard disk drive.
+This simply means that an SSD delivers an order of magnitude of increased efficiency per watt than a standard hard disk drive.

 Why An SSD Drive Is Important to You

-The benefits of using an SSD drive in your current server setup will be shown in an overall increase in capacity, performance and reliability.
+The benefits of using an SSD drive in your current server setup will be shown in an overall increase in capacity, performance, and reliability.
 This means that with the addition of this type of drive, the amount of data you will be able to store will increase, with an overall lower total cost per Gigabyte.

-If you are rendering graphics or processing video, SSD drives provide a critical time-saving in overall delivery of that data.
-If analyzing significant amounts of info, SSD’s provide a drastic reduction in processing time and server load.
+If you are rendering graphics or processing video, SSD drives provide a critical time-savings in the overall conversion time of that data.
+If analyzing significant amounts of information, SSDs offer a drastic reduction in processing time and server load.